Table of Contents

 After passing the CPA exam, you will receive your CPA certificate.
 This is not yet a CPA license.
 Further experience is required for the licensure.

-- 2 years of full-time employment performing any combination of the approved tasks in a partnership, corporation, LLC or sole proprietorship engaged in the practice of public accounting.
+- Two years of full-time employment performing any combination of the approved tasks in a partnership, corporation, LLC or sole proprietorship engaged in the practice of public accounting; or

-- 4 years of full-time employment performing any combination of the approved tasks in a governmental or other industry position that is substantially equivalent to a position in the practice of public accounting.
+- Four years of full-time employment performing any combination of the approved tasks in a governmental or other industry position that is substantially equivalent to a position in the practice of public accounting; or

-- Any combination of public accounting or government or industry.
+- Any combination of public accounting or governmental/industry.

-A list of approved and tasks not allowed experience will be found on the Virginia Board of Accountancy website.
+A list of approved and tasks not allowed experience will be found on the Nevada Board of Accountancy website.

 All experience must be supervised by a person engaged in active practice as a certified public accountant who has the knowledge and has a higher level of responsibility of the subject tasks.